esl/jekyll-codesync-global/_posts/blog-posts/2020-03-27-bring-on-the-worker-bees-designing-elixir-systems-with-otp.md

 ---
 title: Bring on the worker bees (Designing Elixir systems with OTP)
-abstract: If you want to be a great Elixir developers, you need to learn to build your programs in layers, the way the experts do.
+abstract: "If you want to be a great Elixir developers, you need to learn to build your programs in layers, the way the experts do.
 In this session, we will explore the advice:

 Do fun things with big, loud worker bees.